 (c) ask the Monitoring Officer, where possible, to seek a local resolution to the complaint or

-- (d) refer the matter to an Audit and Standards Committee Hearing. - 9.2 The complainant and Member will be informed in writing within 5 working days of the outcome and the reasons for the decision.
+(d) refer the matter to a Standards Committee Hearing.

+9.2 The complainant and Member will be informed in writing within 5 working days of the outcome and the reasons for the decision.

 10. Local Resolution